+This reconstruction is a \textbf{one-time offline} preprocessing step that builds a reusable spatial index (BEV map and pose database); all subsequent reasoning is driven by a lightweight 2D VLM with simple nearest-neighbor lookups, incurring negligible per-query cost.
+This contrasts with 3D-capable LLMs that must re-invoke heavy 3D encoders at every inference call, making EagleVision's amortized cost lower in multi-query scenarios over the same scene.
+The framework is also \textbf{backend-agnostic}: the SLAM system can be replaced by other pose estimation methods (e.g., VGGT~\cite{wang2025vggt}) without degradation (see Sec.~\ref{sec:exp}).

-Vipe follows a classical, fully interpretable SLAM pipeline rather than an end-to-end learned reconstruction module, and is used as a frozen pre-processing stage that supplies explicit geometric cues (poses and depth) to the reasoning model.
-The recovered poses and depths are projected onto a bird's-eye-view (BEV) plane to obtain geometry-aligned representations encoding camera trajectories and visible regions.
-In parallel, a vision–language model (e.g., FG-CLIP~\cite{xie2025fg}) computes the semantic relevance between each frame and the textual query.
-These geometric and semantic cues are fed into the \textbf{Semantic–Perspective Fusion Determinantal Point Process (SPF-DPP)}, which selects keyframes that balance viewpoint diversity and semantic importance under a fixed token budget.
-SPF-DPP constructs a positive semi-definite kernel combining semantic similarity and geometric coverage, and a greedy maximum a posteriori (MAP) procedure yields an initial frame set \(\mathcal{I}_0 = \{ I_i \}_{i=1}^{N_0}\) that is compact, diverse, and query-relevant.
+\paragraph{Macro Perception.} The recovered poses and depths are projected onto a BEV plane to obtain geometry-aligned representations.
+In parallel, FG-CLIP~\cite{xie2025fg} computes the semantic relevance between each frame and the textual query.
+These cues are jointly fed into SPF-DPP (Sec.~\ref{sec:spf-dpp}), which selects $k$ frames balancing viewpoint diversity and semantic importance.
+The selected keyframes, together with BEV projections, provide a global spatial prior for the reasoning stage.